feathr-ai/feathr/docs/concepts/feathr-concepts-for-beginners.md

 ## Feature Joins to get all the historical dataset/get offline dataset

-we need to specify a key in feature join, and for each feature query, the key needs to be the same, because each feature join is like augmenting the "observation" dataset by additional feature from other tables once more.
+we need to specify a key in feature join, and for each feature query, the key needs to be the same, because each feature join is like augmenting the "`observation`" dataset by additional feature from other tables once more.

 ## Point in time joins and aggregations